sabertazimi/awesome-notes/notes/programming/devops/designPatternsBasicNotes.md

 State is the ability to remember information (a sequence of values in time).
 Distinguish three axes of expressiveness, depending on whether the state is:

-- unnamed or named
+- Unnamed or named.
-- deterministic or nondeterministic
+- Deterministic or nondeterministic.
-- sequential or concurrent
+- Sequential or concurrent.
-- named, nondeterministic and concurrent paradigm as the most expressiveness of state
+- Named, nondeterministic and concurrent paradigm as the most expressiveness of state.
-- named state for updatable memory (mutable state) and modularity
+- Named state for updatable memory (mutable state) and modularity.

 The least expressive combination is functional programming (threaded state: unnamed, deterministic, sequential).